ArkaB-DS/Adaptive-MCMC/README.md

 3. [Sanket Agrawal](https://sites.google.com/view/agrawalsanket)

 ### Title :
-`Adaptive Markov chain Monte Carlo: A review report`
+`Adaptive Markov chain Monte Carlo: A Review `

 ### Abstract:
 > We briefly review the adaptive Markov chain Monte Carlo techniques using some examples.
 We also talk about the theoretical properties like *stationarity* and *ergodicity* of such algorithms.